Suvadeepgm/TextMage/README.md

-Generates image based on Text Prompts - Using
+Generates images based on Text Prompts - Using Stable Diffusion